 Amongst the car-free streets of the Old Town you’ll find many colourful buildings adorned with oriel windows and intricately painted facades.
 The Haus zum Ritter is a fine example, with its facade painted with Renaissance frescoes.

-Other highlights of the Old Town include Fronwag Tower which houses an astronomical clock made by Joachim Habrecht and Kirche St. Johann, the parish church founded in the 11th century.
+Other highlights of the Old Town include Fronwag Tower which houses an astronomical clock made by Joachim Habrecht, and Kirche St. Johann, the parish church which was founded in the 11th century.

 I also enjoyed my visit to the All Saints’ Herb Garden, a reconstruction of the herb garden planted by the monks in Medieval times.
 Located next to the cloisters of the ancient monastery, here you can also see the 4.5 ton Schiller Bell which was cast in 1486.